MHNisar/Genesis/README.md

     -> Go to the Control sheet.

-    -> Adjust the parameters (Starting Balance, Withdrawal Rate, Stock/Bond Allocation, etc.) to your liking.
+    -> Adjust the parameters (Starting Balance, Withdrawal Rate (r1), Stock/Bond Allocation, etc.) to your liking.

 6. Run the Simulation:

     -> Press the "Refresh Simulations" button (this button is triggered by a VBA macro).

-    -> The model will run thousands of iterations.
+    -> The model will run 3000 iterations.
 Please be patient; this may take a moment.

 7. View Results:

     -> The Control sheet will populate with the aggregate success rate and terminal wealth statistics.

-    -> The r1 sheet will show the path of a single, randomly selected simulation for detailed inspection.
+    -> The r1 sheet will show the path of a single, most recent simulation for detailed inspection.

 # Interpreting the Results
 Pass Rate: The percentage of simulated 30-year periods where the portfolio did not deplete to zero.